 Last week we gave them Johnny Manziel; this week we’re going with Mariota.
 Both have ties to Chip Kelly, and this could foreshadow an offseason-long debate.
 Michael Vick appears fine in the spot now, but he’s taking a beating and is not a long-term option.
 You know Kelly wants to bring in his own engineer.

 UCLA QB Brett Hundley

-They’d be prime candidates to go offensive line here, but with the top three tackles off the board, we’ll go with the other position of need: quarterback.
-No, Hundley might not be Bruce Arians’ ideal QB, but Hundley can make every NFL throw and should be able to adapt to a deep-passing system while still making plays with his feet.
+They’d be prime candidate to go offensive line here, but with the top three tackles off the board, we’ll go with the other position of need: quarterback.
+No, Hundley might not be Bruce Arians’ ideal quarterback, skill-wise, but Hundley can make every NFL throw and should be able to adapt to a deep-passing system while still making plays with his feet.